-Copyrights can easily be infringed on the Internet, for example on your website, shop or social media.
-You should therefore not underestimate the danger of copyright infringements and warnings.
-Law firms have long since specialised in warning notices for illegal use of protected works.
-Michael Schöffmann explains what copyright law involves and how to react correctly when you receive a warning letter.
+It's pretty easy to infringe copyrights on the internet, for example on your website, shop or social media.
+That's why you shouldn't underestimate the risk of copyright infringements and warnings.
+Law firms have long specialized in warning letters for illegal use of protected works.
+Michael Schöffmann explains what copyright law entails and how you can react correctly to a warning notice.

 Through global networking, copyright infringements and violations of other intellectual property are committed across borders.
-Even if the actual author is based in another Member State or in another EU country, it is easier to enforce his rights through a domestic lawyer.
+Even if the actual author is based in another country or EU member state, it's easier to enforce your rights through a domestic lawyer.
 Special care is therefore required.
-In this article you will find out:
+In this article you'll find out:

 - How to avoid copyright infringement

 - Examples of possible situations using a private blog, a company website and an online shop

 - What to look for in case of a settlement offer